Can Traditional Herbal Medicine Help With COVID-19?

 - Cordyceps (Ophiocordyceps sinensis) Cordyceps initiate natural killer cells and T-cell to respond against pathogens.
 Specialist T-cells are used to clear the infection by killing cells that are infected by viruses. ref 20.
 21.

-If you are quarantined at home and have limited resources to manage respiratory symptoms, you may find value in my latest ebook “The Home Remedies for Colds and Flu Rescue Book” using common ingredients found in your pantry or from the grocery store.
-My family and I have used these remedies for years to minimise the chance of a full-blown respiratory infection.
+If you are quarantined at home and have limited resources to manage respiratory symptoms.
+In that case, you may find value in my ebook “The Home Remedies for Colds and Flu Rescue Book” practical suggestions to manage mild viral symptoms.
+Recommendations using everyday ingredients found in your pantry or grocery store.
+My family and I have used these remedies for years to minimise the chance of a full-blown respiratory infection from cold and flu viruses.

-Should you be unlikely to come into contact with a virus here is what I would do.
+Should you be unlikely to come into contact with COVID-19 here is what I would do.

 Rather than doing nothing, consult with your doctor.
 The doctors have access to the tests to identify viruses.
 No viruses should be taken lightly.
-Once I have received the doctor’s advice – I would follow it and incorporate a naturopathic perspective to give myself the best possible outcome.
+Once I have received the doctor’s advice – I would follow it and incorporate, add in, a naturopathic perspective to give myself the best possible outcome.

 The suggestions in this blog are general in nature and are for educational purpose only.
 The recommendations do not take into account your specific needs.
 Before you make changes to your routine or embark on any herbs or nutritional supplements, it is wise to check with your health care professional.